 For the master of science in materials science and engineering, the student is required to complete a minimum of 30 credit hours.
-Requirements include the following core courses: MTE 510, MTE 525, MTE 530, MTE 540, MTE 550 and MTE 560, two MTE or other 4000, 500 or 600 level engineering science or mathematics electives, and 6 thesis credits.
-All courses approved by the student's advisor and the Materials Graduate Committee.
+Requirements include the following core courses: MTE 510, MTE 525, MTE 530, MTE 540, MTE 550 and MTE 560, two MTE or other 4000, 500 or 600 level engineering, science or mathematics electives, and 6 thesis credits.
+All courses must be approved by the student's advisor and the Materials Graduate Committee.

 Satisfactory participation in the materials engineering seminar (MTE 580) is also required for all full-time students.
 In addition to general college requirements, all courses taken for graduate credit must result in a GPA of 3.0 or higher.
-Waiver of any of these requirements must be approved by the Materials Science and Engineering Graduate Committee, which will exercise its discretion in
+Waiver of any of these requirements must be approved by the Materials Science and Engineering Graduate Committee, which will exercise its discretion in handling any extenuating circumstances or problems.

-Materials Science and Engineering

-handling any extenuating circumstances or problems.

-Examples of Typical Programs
+Examples of Typical Program

-Students with undergraduate background in materials engineering:

-- Materials engineering core courses-12 credits
+- Materials engineering core courses- 18 credits

-- Required math course-3 credits

-- Electives-9 credits

-- Seminar in materials engineering-O credits

-- Thesis-6 credits

-- Total-30 credits

-Students with backgrounds in science, mathematics or another engineering discipline:

-- ME 4840 Physical Metallurgy-3 credits

-- ME 4850 Solid State Thermodynamics- 3 credits

-- Materials Engineering core courses-12 credits

-- Required math course-3 credits

-- Other electives-3 credits

-- Seminar in materials engineering-O credits
+- Electives-6 credits

 - Thesis-6 credits

 - Total-30 credits

 For the Ph.D.